Retrojb/kotlin-mongodb/README.md

-application.conf causing `Main class` issues while trying to run it in IntelliJ Make sure that you check that when you build and run any Kotlin project in IntelliJ that all of the enivormental variables upon build Kotlin will generate a directory called `out` inside of out follow the route to the `out/prod/class/com.project.demo/<ApplicationKt.class>` exists, also check in the resource folder in teh `out` directory that there is a file called `application.conf`
+application.conf causing `Main class` issues while trying to run it in IntelliJ Make sure that you check that when you build and run any Kotlin project in IntelliJ that all of the enivormental variables upon build Kotlin will generate a directory called `out` inside of out follow the route to the `out/prod/class/com.project.demo/<ApplicationKt.class>` exists, also check in the resource folder in the `out` directory that there is a file called `application.conf`

 Basic `application.conf`